 Do you have coffee and water?
 Then you have everything you need to make a natural stain for wood.
 Coffee is a great alternative to store-bought wood stains.
 It’s easy to make, easy to apply, and gives wood a warm, caramel tone.

-You may also enjoy 3 Reasons to Stain Wood with Tea and How to Make a DIY Black Walnut Stain
+You may also enjoy: 3 Reasons to Stain Wood with Tea and How to Make a DIY Black Walnut Stain

 This tutorial contains affiliate links to supplies and tools.
 Purchases made using these links help support the Saws on Skates website and allows me to share more projects and tips with you.
 There is no cost to you for using these links.
 Click here to visit my site policies.